 For an artist whose practice was as expansive and generous as hers, little can be summed up in a few hundred square feet.
 Curator Jessica Cochran admits as much, describing the exhibition as an “impression,” the beginning of a deeper understanding of the painter’s oeuvre, not an authoritative statement.
 It’s a wise approach, and while the show is roughly chronological, there’s a marvelous degree of stylistic unity across the thirty-odd years of making on display.

 From the earliest paintings such as “Fish Princess” in 1986 to 2010’s “Little Girl Playing Cards” the figure, or its implied presence, foregrounds the works.
-Boardman’s approach to color is clear from the start, titled towards blue-greens, and there’s a consistent engagement with both the religions of the East and West.
+Boardman’s approach to color is clear from the start, titled toward blue-greens, and there’s a consistent engagement with the religions of both the East and West.

 The standout works, though, are Boardman’s painted books, journals and related ephemera.
 Beginning with her “Stations of Mary” in the late 1980s to 2013’s “Magnetism,” a meditation on color and pattern that literally shimmers with silvery iridescence, Boardman pursued bookmaking and journaling with vigor.
 An interest in fault lines and ley lines, the mystical and the mundane are all filtered through the creative alembic of these pages.
 Flipping through any one of the dozens of books on display feels like a direct encounter with the mind of the artist.